youdie323323/js-confuser-cff-deobfuscator/README.md

 ## Limitation

 If you try a complex code to this script, then the script never ends (since its causes infinite loop for some reason).
 You may try to deobfuscate each CFF individually.

+**This script doesn't handle variables correctly.
+We will fix it later, but for now, you must handle this manually**